-Mother and 4 children missing for a week in South Carolina
+SC mother and 5 children missing for a week found safe

 COLUMBIA, S.C.
-(AP) — South Carolina authorities are looking for a mother and her four young children after they hadn’t been heard from in more than a week.
+(AP) — South Carolina authorities say a mother and her five young children who hadn’t been heard from in more than a week have been located and are safe.

-Lee County Sheriff Daniel Simon told The Associated Press no one has seen Hattie Denise Shaw and her children, and her debit and food stamp card haven’t been used since June 8 in Lee County.
-The county is 40 miles (65 kilometers) east of Columbia.
+The Lee County Sheriff’s Office posted on its Facebook page Friday evening that Hattie Denise Shaw and her children — ages 7, 5, 4, 2, and 2 months — have been found and don’t have any injuries.

-Simon say deputies have no evidence that Shaw and her children have been harmed.
+Lee County Sheriff Daniel Simon says Shaw’s sister became concerned after she failed to call her about twice a week as she typically does.
+Shaw’s debit and food stamp card hadn’t been used since June 8.

-Simon says Shaw’s sister became concerned after she failed to call her about twice a week as she typically does.
+The Facebook post says Shaw will be contacting her family soon and has requested privacy until then.

 Most Read Stories